Gaza war (part 4) - Israel's quiet turnaround

 A note to readers.
 In forums that I post in, I have been asked who I support in this conflict and asked about my background and sources.

-In my posts on this conflict (and all my blog posts) I avoid politics and try to analyse military and geopolitical strategy based on data.
+In my posts on this conflict (and all my blog posts), I avoid politics and try to analyze military and geopolitical strategy based on data.
 The only country I’d support, in a conflict is mine (India).

-I post on areas that I believe have no been adequately covered and I post something original.
+I post on areas that I believe have not been adequately covered and I post something original.

 The political aspect has been covered by innumerable people of all persuasions and I have nothing